sjbennett123/polarlarp/content/background/bloody_fist.md

 You are part of an elite fighting machine and the strongest Orc tribe in Elysia to date.
 Just because you are so young, and a mere scout doesn’t mean you aren’t important to the Bloody Fist.
 Without the Scouts the Bloody Fist would be steps behind their enemies not ahead.

-Orc Intel
-- Who is in charge and giving orders?
-- Who can be bought or blackmailed?
-- Where are magic items, relics, or rumors of lost magic?
-- Is there any opposition or or talk of uprising?
-- Are there surrounding defenses?
-- Where the money is kept
-- Who isn’t paying up with bribes and tribute?

 #### Grunts